lukekonsta7/LSTM_Stock_Predictor/README.md

 # LSTM_Stock_Predictor

-In this repo, you will find my assignment around LSTM.
+In this repo, you will find my assignment around LSTM and the csv files to run it.

 The btc closing and btc fear and greed csv were cleaned to then build a model around to attempt to predict.
 There are a few things you can play around with to get different answers that might be more desirable like the 'batch_size' (stick to lower numbers) and 'epochs' (Use at least 10)